The Fast and the Furious (1954 film): Distribution

-The company's formation was announced in October 1954, with The Fast and the Furious to be their first release.
+The formation of ARC, which later became American International Pictures (AIP), was announced in October 1954, with The Fast and the Furious as their first release.
 Corman's Palo Alto company planned to make three more features over the next twelve months, starting with Five Guns West in November.
-ARC later became the famous American International Pictures.

 Reception

 Critical

 Variety said "High-priced sportscar bombs furnish most of the action" saying "Racing footage is interesting but becomes repetitious and helps to string out the running time to an unnecessary 73 minutes, an unhandy length for supporting playdates."

-Film critic Leonard Maltin dismissed The Fast and the Furious as labored by "uninspired romantic interludes and cops-on-the-chase sequences."
+Film critic Leonard Maltin dismissed the film as labored by "uninspired romantic interludes and cops-on-the-chase sequences."
 CEA Film called the film "a modest second feature."